-There’s no doubt that a proper diet is a cornerstone for healthy development and you must waste no time when implementing the best meal plan for your baby.
-When it came to introducing solid food to my babies, I was baffled, like most parents who take the plunge.
+There’s no doubt that a proper diet is the cornerstone for healthy development and you must waste no time when looking for (and executing) the best meal plans for your baby.
+When it came to introducing solid food to my baby, I was baffled, like most parents who take the plunge.
 However, it just took some flashbacks and a little bit of research to conclude what I actually needed to make.
 Tried, tested, completely safe, and great for babies- baby cereal was the first thing to strike my mind.

-When conversing with my fellow mommies, I got to know that most of them prefer rice cereal as their first baby food but no one seemed to know if it’s actually healthy for the baby.
-So when I started feeding my first baby, I started searching out answers to a lot of whys behind the rice cereal.
+When conversing with my fellow mommies, I got to know that most of them prefer baby rice cereal as their first baby food but no one seemed to know if it’s actually healthy for the baby.
+So when I started feeding my first baby, I started searching out answers to a lot of whys behind the baby rice cereal.
 What I got to know is that brown rice is an unrefined, whole grain loaded with vitamin B, iron, fiber, and magnesium, making it a perfectly nutritious first food choice for babies.
 I am in love with the idea of giving whole foods that haven’t been processed, modified, or altered.
 So, discovering homemade brown rice cereal was no less than a thrill for me and the babies loved it to the core.
-Here’s how I made it:
+It is as good as homemade rice cereal!

 1. ¼ Cup Rice: I recommend using organic brown rice.
 As opposed to white rice in which all the key nutrients have been stripped, brown rice has tons of nutrients and health benefits.
 Going organic ensures that the rice is pesticide-free and has less arsenic in it.